-Available scientific projections state that hot temperatures will persist until the end of the summer period, next year.
-In addition, between October and mid-December 2019, the country will experience below-average rainfall that would be accompanied by hot temperatures thereby raising evaporation levels in the dams.
+Available scientific projections state that hot temperatures will persist until the end of the summer period in 2020.
+In addition, between October and mid-December 2019, the country experienced below-average rainfall that was accompanied by hot temperatures thereby raising evaporation levels in the dams.

 You are encouraged to play your part in saving water.

 Below are some tips on how you can save water:

 - Turn-off the tap while brushing teeth, shaving or soaping hands

 - Take shorter showers and use less water if you bath

 - Avoid buying bottled water